Himatro2021/API/README.md

 - to do...

 ## Host
-The live version of this API are already proudly hosted at: **https://api.himatro.luckyakbar.tech**
+The live version of this API are already proudly hosted at: **https://api.himatro.luckyakbar.tech** <br>
+if you just want to test the API, you can use the staging version hosted at: **https://staging.api.himatro.luckyakbar.tech**

 ## Feature
 1. CRUD absent form